Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: Toric del Pezzo surfaces

-whose Newton polygon coincides with $\Delta$, has four critical points.
-Take the origin as the base point and let $(c_i)_{i=1}^4$ be the distinguished set of vanishing paths, defined as the straight line segments from the origin to the critical values as in Figure \ref{fg:dP1_critval}.
-Consider the second projection
+whose Newton polygon coincides with $\Delta$.
+Let $(c_i)_{i=1}^4$ be the distinguished set of vanishing paths, defined as the straight line segments from the origin to the critical values as in Figure \ref{fg:dP1_critval}.
+The second projection will be denoted by

-The fiber $\pi^{-1}(y)$ consists of two points for $y \in \bCx \setminus \{ 1 \}$, whereas $\pi^{-1}(1)$ consists of only one point (the other point goes to $x = 0$).
+The fiber $\pi^{-1}(y)$ consists of two points for $y \in \bCx \setminus \{ 1 \}$, whereas $\pi^{-1}(1)$ consists of one point (the other point goes to $x = 0$).
 Figure \ref{fg:dP1_vanishing_cycles} shows the image by $\pi$ of the distinguished basis $(C_i)_{i=1}^4$ of vanishing cycles along the paths $(c_i)_{i=1}^4$.
 The black dots are the branch points, the white dots are $y=0$ and $y=1$, the solid lines are the images of the vanishing cycles and the dotted lines are cuts introduced artificially to divide $W^{-1}(0)$ into two sheets as shown in Figure \ref{fg:dP1_sheet1} and Figure \ref{fg:dP1_sheet2}.

-Unlike the case of $\bP^2$ discussed in Section \ref{sc:p2}, the actual boundary of the coamoeba does not coincide with the asymptotic boundary.
 Figure \ref{fg:dP1_coamoeba_sketch} shows a schematic picture of the coamoeba.
 To study the image of the vanishing cycles by the argument map, we cut the coamoeba into pieces along the bold lines in Figure \ref{fg:dP1_cutting_coamoeba}.
 These lines look as in Figure \ref{fg:dP1_sheet1} and Figure \ref{fg:dP1_sheet2} on the two sheets.
 They cut $W^{-1}(0)$ into the union of two quadrilaterals and four triangles, glued along ten edges.
-By gluing these pieces, one obtains an elliptic curve minus four points in Figure \ref{fg:dP1_glued_surface}.
-One can see that the vanishing cycles on $W^{-1}(0)$ looks as in Figure \ref{fg:dP1_surface_vc} using Figures \ref{fg:dP1_vanishing_cycles}, \ref{fg:dP1_sheet1}, \ref{fg:dP1_sheet2}, and \ref{fg:dP1_glued_surface}.
+By gluing these pieces, one obtains an elliptic curve minus four points shown in Figure \ref{fg:dP1_glued_surface}.
+One can see that the vanishing cycles on $W^{-1}(0)$ look as in Figure \ref{fg:dP1_surface_vc} using Figures \ref{fg:dP1_vanishing_cycles}, \ref{fg:dP1_sheet1}, \ref{fg:dP1_sheet2}, and \ref{fg:dP1_glued_surface}.
+The black dots in Figure \ref{fg:dP1_surface_vc} are branch points for the non-trivial spin structures on vanishing cycles, and the arrows show the orientations of the vanishing cycles coming from a choice of gradings on vanishing cycles.

-One can also see that the images of the vanishing cycles by the argument map encircles the holes in the coamoeba as shown in Figure \ref{fg:dP1_coamoeba_vc}.
-Now it is easy to see that Conjecture \ref{conj:FukBT} holds in this case.